Enhancing the sensitivity and selectivity of pyrene-based sensors for detection of small gaseous molecules via destructive quantum interference: QI-enhanced sensitivity

 \section{QI-enhanced sensitivity}

-Due to the steep suppression of the electronic transmission function in the vicinity of an antiresonance, junctions exhibiting DQI are expected to display a stronger chemiresistive response, triggered by the adsorption, which should allow distinguishing between the signals attributed to individual molecules.~\cite{prasongkit2016quantum} However, the sensor performance has shown so far in terms of sensitivity and especially selectivity, for molecules such as H$_2$O and NH$_3$, is still comparable for junctions including meta- and para-substituted pyrene (see Fig.~\ref{fig:Sensitivity}).
+Due to the steep suppression of the electronic transmission function in the vicinity of an antiresonance, junctions exhibiting DQI are expected to display a stronger chemiresistive response, triggered by the adsorption, which should allow distinguishing between the signals attributed to individual molecules.~\cite{prasongkit2016quantum} However, the sensor performance to detect molecules such as H$_2$O and NH$_3$, is still comparable for junctions including meta- and para-substituted pyrene (see Fig.~\ref{fig:Sensitivity}).
 In the following, we propose a general protocol to enhance the performance of single-molecule sensors by exploiting DQI.
 The key idea is to \textit{calibrate} the sensor by applying a gate voltage $V_g$ in order to tune the position of the DQI antiresonance of the junction (in the absence of adsorbates) to the Fermi level.
 Reduced screening in organic molecules or two-dimensional materials (such as graphene) allow to sweep $V_g$ across the HOMO-LUMO gap to find the configuration with the highest resistance, defined as